Fibroid

 MR-HIFU

-MR-HIFU (Magnetic Resonance guided High Intensity Focused Ultrasound, a combination of MRI and ultrasound) is a relatively new treatment for women with fibroids.
+MR-HIFU (Magnetic Resonance guided High Intensity Focused Ultrasound, a combination of MRI and ultrasound) is a relatively new treatment for women with uterine fibroids.
 The treatment started in 2009 at the University Medical Center Utrecht and at Isala women have been treated since 2016.
 Several thousand women worldwide have now undergone the treatment.
 This treatment is performed by the radiologist and takes place in day treatment.
 You do not need to stay overnight in the hospital after this treatment.
 More information can be found on the MR-HIFU page.

 To finalize